FRONTLINE FEEL GOOD

 Pressure isn't the enemy.

-It’s the constant self-protection that grinds people down.
+that grinds people down.

-They become wiser, braver, more capable.
+They become wiser, braver and more capable over time.

-Frontline Feel Good creates these conditions.We teach your team a simple, research-backed method they use inside real work,
+We teach your team a simple, research-backed method they use inside real work,

 then support them for 12 months as they practise it.